Bridge12Technologies/pyB12MPS/docs/source/quick-start.rst

 Overview
 --------

-The pyB12MPS python package consists of a python server module :doc:`pyB12MPS Server <pyB12MPS-Server>` and a python client module
+The pyB12MPS package consists of an MPS Class:
 :doc:`pyB12MPS Module <pyB12MPS>`.

 The python server establishes a socket connection to the MPS.
 The server must be running in the background for the client module to send commands to the Bridge12 MPS.
 Instructions for a user to remote control the Bridge12 MPS from a terminal window are summarized in section :ref:`Sec_Communicating_with_MPS`.